 With funding and support from the California Health Care Foundation (CHCF), the Coalition for Compassionate Care of California (CCCC) began this work in 2015 with stakeholder groups to explore opportunities and address the challenges related to statewide access to POLST information (see below for additional information on the pilot project).

 In late July, shortly after Governor Newsom signed the budget trailer bill (AB 133), EMSA was already reaching out to CCCC for background information and statistics regarding the California POLST program.
-During this initial phase of work, EMSA will be determining project staffing, fleshing out the budget, developing work plans, and determining how the registry project fits within the framework of other EMSA projects and responsibilities.
-The budget allocation does not specify a registry vendor or even a proposed structure – those aspects will be determined at a later date by EMSA in consultation with stakeholders like CCCC.
+The budget allocation did not specify a registry vendor or even a proposed structure – those aspects were explored and determined by EMSA through a planning and procurement process in consultation with stakeholders like CCCC.

 Preparing the POLST Eco-System